Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 - Create flexible key representations and mappings
 - Tag keys with labels
 - Replay settings from any point in time
-- Create immutable single point-in-time snapshots of the keys/ values
+- Manage snapshots of an app's configuration

 Key links: